 The Chillicothe Street Department has been working hard on the new walking / biking trail being developed through

 Chillicothe.
-Earlier this month, the biggest project concerning the trail was completed, according to street
+Earlier this month, the biggest project concerning the trail was

-superintendent, Barry Arthur.
+completed.
 The department used a 50 foot long pipe that is 6 feet in diameter to create a ramp

 (above) located on the north side of the old CMU power plant as part of the trail.